gamerwaves/Slack-to-MC-Bridge-MC-Mod-/README.md

 # Slack MC Bridge

+## **IMPORTANT**

+INSTALL THE MODRINTH APP AND THEN INSTALL THIS MRPACK INTO A NEW INSTANCE BY DOING THIS: NEW INSTANCE -> FROM FILE!!!

 ## What this is

 This Slack to MC bridge takes slack messages sent in a channel and sends it to minecraft like this: